I’ve been on the hunt for the perfect woven mid-size or tote-styled handbag all summer long!

 It also comes in so many fun colors!

 The weaving pattern of the Triple Jump is a common type of weaving you’d often see in woven basket bags.
-Note that the weaves are on a looser side, so don’t throw coins or small objects inside without a pouch or case of some sort.
+Note that the weaves are on a looser side, so don’t throw coins or small objects inside without a pouch or case.
 The interior is unlined and quite neat.
+I like the fact that it can sit on its own, but the opening can be annoying since it’s got no button or zipper to close it.

 In conclusion